ooominds/R_Git_combo/docs/08_see_Git.md

   * If you installed Git via GitHub for Windows, it is possible the Git executable is really well hidden.
 Get our help or install Git another way.

   * Your `PATH` is probably not set up correctly and/or you should re-install Git and control/notice where it's going.
-Read more in \@ref(troubleshooting).

   * Get our help.